 We are also a member of the NEDA Network, a partnership between NEDA and other mission-aligned organizations dedicated to advancing the field of eating disorders and building a community of support and hope.
 Together we provide a unified voice in the fight against eating disorders.

-Regular board meetings are the first Thursday of March, June, September, and December.
+Regular board meetings alternate Thursdays and Mondays in January, March, May, July, September, and November.
 We are always looking for committed and passionate individuals to join us.